jplmsousa/jplmsousa.github.io/research.md

 Work in Progress

 - **Gimme shelter: Can Abolishing Transaction Taxes Help the Young?**
-  *with João Pereira dos Santos and Carolina Nunes Draft coming soon.
+  with João Pereira dos Santos and Carolina Nunes *Draft coming soon*.

 - **Household Wealth Inequalities in Portugal**